 A joint news release from the Idaho Department of Lands, U.S. Forest Service, and Bureau of Land Management

-(Coeur d'Alene, ID) – With the Fourth of July holiday approaching, public land managers across the Idaho Panhandle want to remind visitors that fireworks, and the possession of fireworks, are prohibited on federal public lands, regardless of weather conditions or holidays.
+(Coeur d'Alene, ID) – Public land managers across the Idaho Panhandle want to remind visitors that fireworks, and the possession of fireworks, are prohibited on federal public lands, regardless of weather conditions or holidays.
 Exploding targets and other pyrotechnic devices, such as Tannerite, are also prohibited on federal public lands in Idaho administered by the U.S. Forest Service and Bureau of Land Management.
 Drought conditions, unseasonably hot temperatures, and high fire danger levels are affecting many parts of northern Idaho.
-The National Weather Service office in Spokane describes this week as “likely [to] be one of the most extreme and prolonged heat waves in the recorded history of the Inland Northwest [that] will make our region increasingly vulnerable to wildfires and intensify the impacts of our ongoing drought.”

 Each year, fire officials see a spike in human-caused wildfires, particularly around the Fourth of July and Labor Day weekends, most often from unattended campfires, fireworks, dragging tow chains, driving on dry grass, and improper disposal of hot ashes and BBQ coals.
-To date, in the five northern counties of the Idaho Panhandle, there have been 88 wildfires, 76 of which were human-caused.
 Please remember these fire prevention tips when visiting ALL public lands:

 Land management agencies are committed to a balanced fire program that will reduce risks and realize benefits of fire at the right time and place.
 Prescribed fire and fires for resource benefit are managed under very strict criteria, when both the science and resource availability align.
 Unfortunately, human-caused fires in populated areas and the wildland-urban interface are most commonly responsible for evacuations and property damage.
-This holiday weekend and always, do your part to prevent human-caused starts.
+Do your part to prevent human-caused starts.
 Don’t let your summer go up in smoke!

 See more wildfire prevention and preparedness tips at: https://www.nifc.gov/fire-information/fire-prevention-education-mitigation